SherryLGT/MahjongControl/README.md

 # Mahjong Control

-Angular Web Application project created by Sherry Lau on the idea by Chris Chew.
+Angular Web Application project created by Sherry Lau and the idea by Chris Chew.